columnflow.inference

 get_processes_with_parameter(parameter[, ...])

-Returns a dictionary of names of processes that contain a parameter whose names match parameter, mapped to categories names.
+Returns a dictionary of names of processes that contain a parameter whose names match parameter, mapped to category names.

 get_categories_with_parameter(parameter[, ...])

-Returns a dictionary of category names mapping to process names that contain parameters whose name match parameter.
+Returns a dictionary of category names mapping to process names that contain parameters whose names match parameter.

-Returns a list of names of parameter groups that contain a parameter whose name matches parameter, which can be a string, a pattern, or sequence of them.
+Returns a list of names of parameter groups that contain a parameter whose name matches parameter.

-Cleans the internal model structure by removing empty and dangling objects by calling remove_empty_categories(), remove_dangling_parameters_from_groups() and remove_empty_parameter_groups() in that order.
+Cleans the internal model structure by removing empty and dangling objects by calling remove_empty_categories(), remove_dangling_parameters_from_groups() (receiving keep_parameters), and remove_empty_parameter_groups() in that order.

 remove_empty_categories()